somebox/runcue/docs/design_spec.md

 | **Open** | Blocking all requests, waiting for cooldown |
 | **Half-open** | Cooldown expired, allowing one probe request |

-If the probe succeeds, the circuit closes.
+**Probe behavior**: The probe is a real work unit — the highest-priority one waiting for that service.
+It counts against rate limits.
+If it succeeds, the circuit closes and normal flow resumes.
 If it fails, the circuit reopens.
+No synthetic test requests are used.

 ### Leasing for Atomic Dispatch